 What Cheese should I use for Mac and Cheese?

-The cheese is essential when making Mac and Cheese recipe, so you must use the right one.
+Cheese is essential when making Mac and Cheese recipes, so you should use the right one.

 Choose a block of cheese with high moisture and a good melting point — cheese like Fontina, mozzarella, sharp cheddar, smoked gouda, gruyere, parmesan.
-I used apple smoked gruyere to add a nutty and sweet flavor to the cauliflower sauce.
-I also used a hand full of five cheese blend to get the perfect melting point.
+I used apple-smoked gruyere to add a nutty and sweet flavor to the cauliflower sauce.
+I also used a hand full of five cheese blends to get the perfect melting point.

 READ: Please DO NOT use pre-shredded cheese as it has been coated and doesn’t yield a creamy result; neither does it melt quickly.